-If you’ve tried to enter the geometry of a mullet (mixed wheel) bike into the “Original Geometry” column of the Bike Geometry Calculator or into the Multiple Bike Geometry Comparison Tool, you may have struggled getting the calculated numbers like wheelbase or bottom bracket height to match the manufacturer’s published numbers.
-Mullet bikes make things complicated since the calculations I use to generate the bike silhouettes are very sensitive to the tire diameters, and those aren’t published by bike manufacturers.
+If you’ve tried to enter the geometry of a mullet (mixed wheel) bike into the Bike Geometry Calculator, you may have struggled getting the calculated numbers like wheelbase or bottom bracket height to match the manufacturer’s published numbers.
+Mullet bikes make things complicated since the calculations I use to generate the bike silhouettes are sensitive to the tire diameters, and those aren’t published by bike manufacturers.
 In order to get the geometry in the calculator to match the manufacturer’s geometry numbers, you need to do a bit of tweaking in the calculators.
 It takes more effort to get accurate results with a mullet bike, but if you follow the steps below, you should be able to get good results that fairly closely match the manufacturer’s geometry table.

 Step 3: Adjust the front wheel diameter.
 Increase or decrease the front wheel diameter until the calculated fork axle to crown + lower headset stack measurement approximately matches the sum of the fork manufacturer’s axle-to-crown distance and the expected stack height of the lower headset cup.